gphuang/gphuang.github.io/research.md

 In this work, the machine translation model is trained on a corpus of parallel Mandarin-Cantonese subtitles and used to translate a large set of Mandarin conversational telephone transcripts to Cantonese, which has limited resources.
 The translated transcripts are used to train a more robust language model for speech recognition  and  for keyword  search  in  Cantonese  conversational  telephone  speech.
 This  method  enables  the  keyword  search  system  to  detect 1.5 times more out-of-vocabulary words,  and achieve 1.7% absolute improvement on actual term-weighted value.

-#### An Adaptive Neural Control Scheme For Articulatory Synthesis Of CV Sequences
+#### An Adaptive Neural Control Scheme For Articulatory Synthesis of CV Sequences

 [[pdf]](/papers/2014_CSL/huang2014adaptive.pdf) [[bib]](/papers/2014_CSL/huang2014adaptive.bib) Computer Speech and Language 2014